devhelpr/prompttoform/README.md

 - [ ] "color" field type (single color , single color from palette)
 - [ ] multi-language support
 - [ ] support for custom field types
+- [ ] all elements now have tailwind classes, put all this in a "element-class"-map and make it configurable from the outside so that other styling libraries are also supported (custom css, bootstrap etc)
+- [ ] support for themes
+- [ ] support for custom wrapper elements for each component type : page , form , section , field ?